Jennifer R. Clark, PsyD

 Roles and Interests

-Clinical Supervisor: Pacific Psychology & Comprehensive Health Clinic
+- Clinical Supervisor for Child Team in Pacific Psychology & Comprehensive Health Clinic

-Clinical and Research Interests: Parenting, Child Welfare, Trauma, Attachment, Child Abuse and Neglect, Preventative Interventions and Programing, Interface of Psychologists with the Legal System, Use of Forensic Evaluations in Court, Student Training and Supervision, Disproportionate Minority Contact within Child Welfare
+Parenting, Child Welfare, Trauma, Attachment, Child Abuse and Neglect, Preventative Interventions and Programing, Interface of Psychologists with the Legal System, Use of Forensic Evaluations in Court, Student Training and Supervision, Graduate Admissions

 Budd, K. S., Connell, M., & Clark, J. R. (2011).
 Evaluation of parenting capacity in child protection.
 New York: Oxford University Press.

 Selected Recent Presentations (*denotes student author)

 *Aton, E., Miller, C., & Clark, J. R. (2019, March).
 The relationship between the presence of a courthouse dog and anxiety in victims.
 Poster presented at the annual meeting of the American Psychology-Law Society, Porltand, OR.

 *Michelin, A., Clark, J. R., & Arnaut, G. (2019, March).
 Criminal defense attorney’s experiences with mental health training and with defendants with mental illness.
 Paper presented at the annual meeting of the American Psychology-Law Society, Porltand, OR.